A Low-Complexity LoRa Synchronization Algorithm Robust to Sampling Time Offsets: Principles of the LoRa PHY

-A maximum likelihood demodulation strategy for LoRa symbols in presence of AWGN consists of computing $Y[k]$ and selecting the index of the frequency bin with the highest real part: $\widehat{S} = \argmax_k \real \{ Y[k] \}$.
-However, this receiver is very sensitive to impairments which induce phase shifts \cite{marquet2019theo-ber}.
-A non-coherent detection allows to resolve this issue by using the magnitude instead of the real part, with almost equivalent performance:
+The maximum likelihood detector for LoRa symbols in the presence of AWGN consists in computing $Y_k$ and selecting the index of the frequency bin with the greatest real part: $\widehat{s} = \argmax_k \real \{ Y_k \}$.
+However, this receiver is very sensitive to impairments that induce phase shifts~\cite{marquet2019theo-ber}.
+A non-coherent detection allows to resolve this issue by using the magnitudes of $Y_k$ instead of their real parts: